KEY POINTS

-As much as we use them on a daily basis, hot water systems aren’t exactly a topic that comes up in regular conversation.
+As much as we use them daily, hot water systems aren’t exactly a topic that comes up in regular conversation.
 As handy as they are, having to replace or find a new hot water system can be a real challenge, as companies offer a variety of different types — one being a continuous flow hot water system.

 What is a continuous flow hot water system?